Why Use Laravel Socialite for Google Authentication?

 'client_secret' => env('GOOGLE_CLIENT_SECRET'),

-'redirect' => env('GOOGLE_REDIRECT_URI'),
+'redirect' => env('GOOGLE_REDIRECT'),

 ],

-6.3 Add New Column within the Users Table to Store google_id
+6.3 Add google_id Column to Users Table

 Create a Laravel Migration to Add a New Column within the Users Table to Store google_id